dwang54/dwang54/README.md

 ## Hi there 👋

+I'm Daniel Wang!

+<h2> About me </h2>
-I'm a computer engineering student at Purdue University
+I'm a sophomore computer engineering student at Purdue University.
+Interests in Computer Architecture, SoC and FPGA's, and hardware design/verification.
+Always curious and excited to learn!

+<h2> Learning </h2>
 Currently playing around with HTML, CSS, and JS

-Always curious and excited to learn!
 <!--
 **dwang54/dwang54** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.